CDRT/mk_docs/docs/ref/bios/settings/thinkpad/startup.md

 The ordered list of currently defined boot priority order.

+!!! info ""
-?> Keys used to view or configure devices: <br> - '↑' and '↓' arrows Select a device. <br> - '+' and '-' move the device up or down. <br> - 'Shift + 1' enables or disables a device. <br> - 'Delete' deletes an unprotected device.
+    Keys used to view or configure devices: <br> - '↑' and '↓' arrows Select a device. <br> - '+' and '-' move the device up or down. <br> - 'Shift + 1' enables or disables a device. <br> - 'Delete' deletes an unprotected device.

 Possible items on the list: